ashggan/StoreAPI/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

-## 6. install and setup
+### 6. install and setup

-- Install dependencies and run the server npm install && npm run dev
+- Install dependencies and run the server : npm install && npm run dev
 - Dataabase setup
-  create 2 databases with the following name store_api_dev and store_api_test other configration options are in the .env file then run the migration command to generate the tables db-migrate up
+  create 2 databases with the following name store_api_dev and store_api_test other configration options are in the .env.example file then run the migration command to generate the tables : db-migrate up
 - Testing
-  - change the EVN environment variable to run tests npm run test
+  - change the EVN environment in the .env.example file variable to run tests : npm run test